IntelliTect/AzureDevOps-Tools/documentation/devops/project-migration-process.md

 ## Configure and Run the migration tool

-Use an existing configuration template from *** as existing configuration can be leveraged Commit the project specific configuration in the event it's needed for reference, or, to use it as a template for similar projects
+Use an existing configuration template from the source DevOps project, as an existing configuration can be leveraged Commit the project specific configuration in the event it's needed for reference, or, to use it as a template for similar projects